-Here's How to Drain and Backwash Pools Legally*:
+Here's How to Drain and Backwash Pools Properly:

-When you need to backwash your pool filter or drain the pool, try to use the water to irrigate landscaping.
-Do not drain water into the street, alleyway or other city of Phoenix right of way.*
+When you need to backwash your pool filter or drain the pool, reuse the water to irrigate landscaping.
+Do not drain water into the street, alleyway or other city of Phoenix right of way.

 Take care when using pool water on landscaping since it contains more salt and chlorine than tap water.
 Bermuda grass and Oleanders can be watered without much problem, but avoid using this water on citrus, hibiscus, or other salt-sensitive plants.
 Also, avoid spraying the water directly onto leaves or watering the same area repeatedly.